about / archives / contact / subscribe / twitter

 @WisWatch

 The Madison-based center was founded in January 2009 with one full-time staff member.
 It had initial partnerships with the University of Wisconsin-Madison, Wisconsin Public Radio, Wisconsin Public Television and The Center for Public Integrity.
-The site now has two full-time staff members, as well as contributing reporters, interns and student journalists.
+The site had four full-time staff members as of 2013, as well as contributing reporters, interns and student journalists.

 The center offers its reports for free to Wisconsin news media outlets.
 It is a founding member of the Investigative News Network.